 Hope the site is useful! – Joe Livingstone, A level tutor and examiner.

-The religious studies text books however, while good for introducing students to the subject and teaching them about it, in my opinion are not great at explaining how to structure the content, especially the AO2 content, into essays that get high grades.
+However, the religious studies text books, while good for introducing students to the subject and teaching them about it, in my opinion are not great at explaining how to structure the content, especially the AO2 content, into essays that get high grades.
 They often just list strengths and weaknesses.
 If that’s what you’re doing for AO2 in your essays, it’s going to be difficult to get above a C grade.
 Unfortunately my notes are not particularly good for students who are just trying to get a C grade.
 Hopefully one day I’ll release a simplified bullet point version of them.

 My notes for religious studies are structured in an exam-orientated way, radically different to the text books I’ve seen.
 They are geared towards indicating to you what you should write into your actual essays in the exam.
 Each topic is set out in individual paragraphs which you should learn off by heart.
 It’s not wise to try and learn essays off by heart for religious studies A level because of the significant variety of questions you could get in the exam.
 However, you can and should learn individual paragraphs off by heart and when it comes to the exam, you can choose the relevant paragraphs from the ones you have learned.